awsdocs/aws-doc-sdk-examples/javascriptv3/example_code/cognito/getCredentials/README.md

 Amazon Cognito lets you add user sign-up, sign-in, and access control to your web and mobile apps quickly and easily.
 Amazon Cognito scales to millions of users and supports sign-in with social identity providers, such as Facebook, Google, and Amazon, and enterprise identity providers via SAML 2.0.

-This is a workspace where you can find working AWS SDK for JavaScript v3 Amazon Cognito examples.
+This is a workspace where you can find the followingAWS SDK for JavaScript v3 Amazon Cognito examples.

 # Getting started